S1rDev10us/dotfiles/README.md

 This repo contains

-If you want to try it out you need to create a `settings.json` file and then apply the schema from `settingsSchema.json` to it and fill out the required fields.
+If you want to try it out you need to create a new host and potentially a new user account and then run `just switch`

 This configuration is constantly in development and may also not reflect the current state of my config.